Carnegie Community Engagement classification graphic

 Mission Statement:

 The Office of Public Engagement's mission is to embrace and foster a culture of trust and engagement that builds mutually beneficial and sustainable partnerships.
 The Office of Public Engagement serves as a bridge between the university and local, state, national, and global communities.
-By uniting our collective knowledge; discovery; teaching and learning; faculty, staff, and student engagement; and public goods, civically engaged citizens are enriched and empowered to cultivate vibrant, safe, just, healthy, and resilient communities that create lasting societal impact.
+By uniting our collective knowledge; discovery; teaching and learning; faculty, staff, student, and community engagement; and public goods, civically engaged citizens are enriched and empowered to cultivate vibrant, safe, just, healthy, and resilient communities that create lasting societal impact.

 Public Engagement Definition: